oracle-livelabs/apex/ai-world-hol-apex/4-extend-app/extend-app.md

 In this lab, we’ll enhance the GenAI assistant experience by exploring how to switch between different OCI Generative AI models.
 Different models may perform better depending on your application’s domain — testing them helps you deliver the best user experience.

+By the end of this lab, users will have learned how to extend their APEX application by integrating and experimenting with different Generative AI models, such as Llama and Grok.

+Estimated Time: Approximately 15–20 minutes.

 ###  Objectives
 By the end of this lab, you will:
 - Learn how to utilize additional LLMs (like Llama or Grok) within your APEX App.